Affine Springer Fibers and Generalized Haiman Ideals: Braid Recursion

 To compare this to $H_*(\Sp_{\gamma})$, it can be checked by direct computation that the Hilbert series $H(d_1, d_2)$ of $\Sp_{\gamma}$ satisfies essentially the same recursion \eqref{eq: recursion}.
 But we can also apply a theorem of Gorsky and Hogancamp (Proposition 5.5 in \cite{GH}).
+Here $\HY$ is the y-ified Khovanov Rozansky homology defined in \cite{GH}.

-\begin{thm}[\cite{GH}] Assume that $\beta = JM_1^{d_n} \ldots JM_n^{d_1},\ d_n\ge d_{n-1}\ge \cdots \ge d_1$ and $\HHH^{a=0}(\beta)$ is parity.
+\begin{thm}[\cite{GH}] Assume that $\beta = JM_1^{d_n} \ldots JM_n^{d_1},\ d_n\ge d_{n-1}\ge \cdots \ge d_1$, and $\HHH^{a=0}(\beta)$ is parity.
 Then: